akka/akka-persistence-jdbc/docs/src/main/paradox/overview.md

 The Akka Persistence JDBC plugin allows for using JDBC-compliant databases as backend for @extref:[Akka Persistence](akka:persistence.html) and @extref:[Akka Persistence Query](akka:persistence-query.html).

-akka-persistence-jdbc writes journal and snapshot entries to a configured JDBC store.
+Akka Persistence JDBC writes journal and snapshot entries to a configured JDBC store.
 It implements the full akka-persistence-query API and is therefore very useful for implementing DDD-style application models using Akka and Scala for creating reactive applications.

 Akka Persistence JDBC requires Akka $akka.version$ or later.
 It uses extref:[Slick](slick:) $slick.version$ internally to access the database via JDBC, this does not require user code to make use of Slick.